Travelling Man (TV series)

-Travelling Man is a Granada TV series broadcast in the United Kingdom in 1984 and 1985.
+Travelling Man is a Granada TV series broadcast in the United Kingdom between 7 November 1984 and 15 October 1985.
 Created and written by Roger Marshall, one of the original writers of The Avengers, the series starred Leigh Lawson as Lomax and Lindsay Duncan as his girlfriend.
 Broadcast in the 9pm slot on ITV, the series drew audiences of up to 13.2 million.
 Each episode had its own story, within an overarching plot of Lomax searching for his missing son and hunting down those who framed him.

 Series one

 On his release from prison, Lomax finds his wife has emigrated and is suing him for divorce.
 His son Steve has gone missing.
 Returning to his beloved narrowboat, Harmony, Lomax embarks on a long search for his son - and for the man who framed him.
 He is pursued by the police, who have him under surveillance, various underworld figures, and a journalist named Robinson - all of whom believe that he has a hidden stash of drugs money and will lead them to it.